AndreasBujok/ChameleonMini/README.md

 ----
 ^[Top](#top)

-Recalls/restores the content of the current slot from the Flash memory into the external FRAM
+Recalls/restores the content of the current slot from the Flash memory into the external FRAM.

 **Syntax:** `recall`\<ENTER\><br>
 *100:OK*